 His name was Aloumie, a word derived from light, but everyone called him Papa.
 He had a booming laugh that shook his stocky frame and amber-flecked eyes the color of the pale winter sky.
-Those eyes startled me when I walked up to his ramshackle truck to buy soup one bone cold day in Berlin.
+The intensity of them startled me when I walked up to his ramshackle truck to buy soup one bone-cold day in Berlin.
 If eyes are the window to the soul, his announced that he had something.
 He had it, whatever “it” is: a knowing, a different way of seeing things.
 My own eyes were tired from an endless search for meaning, so I sat down at the picnic bench and listened.

 But how do you see, Papa?
-How do you exist so solidly, with such joy and presence and conviction, knowing that your role in life is running this soup truck and talking to people like me?
-It feels like the more I seek purpose, the more lost I become.
+How do you exist so solidly, with such joy and presence and conviction, secure in the knowledge that your role in life is running this soup truck and talking to people like me?
+It feels like the more I seek purpose, the more lost I get.
 My inner compass is broken, Papa.
 What do you do when you have a broken compass?

-Papa slowly wiped the counter as he spoke.
-“In the middle of the night, when it is pitch black in your bedroom, you get up, close your eyes, and start to walk.
+Papa wiped down the counter as he spoke.
+“In the middle of the night, when it’s pitch black in your bedroom, you get up and start to walk.
 You go slowly, and you bump into things at first.
 But if you keep doing it, night after night, you’re going to learn where those things are.
-And soon you’ll be able to see in your mind how to walk in the dark and you’ll be so confident that you will never forget how.
-Then you’ll be able to walk through your entire house with your mind, and only your mind.
+And soon you’ll be able to see in your mind how to walk and you’ll be so confident that you will never forget how.
+Then you’ll be able to move through your entire house with your mind, and only your mind.
 You get me?”

-Gurus are a light in the dark, and they aren’t just the wise souls in robes and marigold wreaths.
-They are the ones running soup trucks, the ones asking for change under a cardboard sign in the rain, the ones sweeping the sidewalk and watching with amusement as the rest of us run frantically by, trying to find the meaning of life.
+Gurus are a light, and they aren’t just the wise souls in robes and marigold wreaths.
+Usually you don’t notice them at all.
+They are the ones selling soup, the ones asking for change under a cardboard sign in the rain, the ones sweeping the sidewalk and watching in amusement as the rest of us run frantically by, trying to find the meaning of life.
 The funny thing is, it’s no secret.
-It’s right here—nothing to look for, nothing to find.
-A glimpse of light gives you the courage to close your eyes and trust your own steps.
+It’s right here, right in this moment—in the clattering trains passing through Ostbahnhof, in the billows of steam carrying the words of two strangers deep in conversation, in the stirrings of life that ebb with the setting sun.
+There is nothing to look for, nothing to find.
+Sometimes a glimpse of truth gives you the courage to close your eyes and trust your own steps.